 We aim to provide Trinity students with an English curriculum that challenges and inspires.
 We want to support students to write accurately, imaginatively and persuasively.
 It is also vital that they can read a range of texts with increasing confidence, understanding what’s obvious and unlocking what’s hidden.

 Trinity’s English Department is highly experienced.
-Our team includes a lead examiner, a former head of department, as well as experienced GCSE and A Level teachers.
+Our team includes a lead examiner, as well as experienced GCSE and A Level teachers.
 We’re passionate about teaching engaging lessons in a disciplined but caring environment, helping your child fulfil their potential.

 It’s important that our students are given the skills and knowledge needed to achieve highly at GCSEs and beyond.
 It’s also vital that we foster the curiosity and empathy they’ll need throughout their entire life.